 Online retailing giant Amazon recently held a hardware launch event in which it announced a massive array of new connected home products.
-We’ll soon be seeing improvements to Amazon’s core line of Echo speakers, new Echo devices, new Alexa voice activation skills, and new Alexa-enabled appliances.
-Based on these announcements, it’s clear that Amazon wants Alexa to be nearly everywhere—even in your car.
+With these fresh products, you will see improvements to Amazon’s core line of Echo speakers, new Echo devices, new Alexa voice activation skills, and new Alexa-enabled appliances.
+Based on these launches, it’s clear that Amazon wants Alexa to be nearly everywhere—even in your car.

 Echo Plus